Lauterbach TRACE32 GDB Front-End Debugger for Portenta H7

 TRACE32 GDB Front End Debugger

-In order download the TRACE32 debugger open the Lauterbach download page in your browser.
-Download the zip file named Debugger for GDB target (Arduino Pro) which contains TRACE32 for Portenta-H7 and demo applications.
+In order to download the TRACE32 debugger, open the Lauterbach download page in your browser.
+Download the zip file named Debugger for GDB target (Arduino Pro).

 Extract the zip file to a directory of your choice.
 On Windows systems, please avoid C:\T32, because this is the default installation directory for the full TRACE32 distribution.

-• In the Arduino IDE select the "Tools->Get Board Info" menu command after selecting the port to which the Portenta is connected to.
-This should show a 24 character (96 bit) long serial number.
+• In the Arduino IDE, select the "Tools->Get Board Info" menu command after choosing the port to which your board is connected.
+This should show a 16-character (64-bit) long serial number for your Nano BLE devices and a 24-character (96-bit) long serial number for your Portenta H7 or Nicla Vision.

 • Use the TRACE32 debugger.
-Check section "3.
-Start the TRACE32 Debugger" on how to start it.
+Check the section "Starting the TRACE32 Debugger" to learn how to get started.
 Click the menu item "Board S/N and License State".
 Your board's serial number will be printed in the AREA window and a dialog LICENSE.state will be opened.

 Click the menu item "Detect Board S/N" to display the serial number